AttaMishwani/ReactReduxCounter/README.md

-Here's the README with added emojis in text format:

----

 # ReactReduxCounter 🚀

 A simple counter application built with React and Redux Toolkit.
 This project demonstrates the use of state management with Redux in a React application. 🛠️